infincek/gatsby-site/data/academics/admission/index.md

 <h3>ADMISSION:Undergraduate Degree</h3>

 The institution offers Bachelor Degree Programs [4 year duration] under the affiliation of APJ Abdul Kalam Technological University.
-The Merit quota [70%], Management quota [23%] and reserved seats [2%] for the children of employees working under Co-operative sector are solely allotted by the Commissioner of Entrance Exams, Kerala [as per KEAM Rank].
+The Merit quota [90%], Management quota [5%] [reserved for the children of employees working under Co-operative sector] are solely allotted by the Commissioner of Entrance Exams, Kerala as per KEAM Rank.
 The admission to NRI [5%] quota seats are filled from the rank list, prepared by the college authority, based on the plus two marks [Mathematics, Physics, Chemistry or / Computer Science/Biotechnology/Biology].